mit3r/mit3r/README.md

 - I'm highschool student from Poland.
 - I'm learning frontend and (some backend when I need).
 - I'd love to meet people who share the same interests.

-- I'm preparing for the matura exam in IT this year.
+- I'm looking for season job